business-science/gpu_accelerated_forecasting_modeltime_gluonts/README.md

 ![Modeltime Ecosystem](img/modeltime_ecosystem.jpg)

-## Workspace Setup: Saturn Cloud | NVIDIA GPU
+## GPU Workspace Setup: Saturn Cloud | NVIDIA GPU

 [Saturn Cloud](https://www.saturncloud.io/) enables us to run data science code across multiple machines or with GPUs, then deploy to dashboards, APIs, and scheduled jobs.
 We used the GPU capability in this lab.

 ![GPU Workspace](img/workspace_settings_gpu.jpg)

+### Instructions:

-- We leveraged the [SaturnCloud Platform](https://www.saturncloud.io/) to create a GPU Workspace and Modeltime GluonTS Environment
+- Go to the [SaturnCloud Platform](https://www.saturncloud.io/) to create a GPU Workspace and Modeltime GluonTS Environment
+- Click "Create Project"
+- Select the GPU type from the Hardware
+- Select the Saturn-R-Modeltime-GPU Image
+    - Pre-built with Modeltime, R Kernel, and supporting R and Python packages
     - The environment uses MXNET CUDA Backend enabling GluonTS to leverage GPUs and greatly speed-up training
     - The result is training times 2X to 5X faster than on a 12-Core Laptop
+- Click "Create" - This creates a project
+- Once the project is ready, upload the `modeltime_test.ipynb` Jupyter Notebook and run the code.
+- NOTE: Make sure the python path points to the correct python location on the system.

 ## Thanks to our Event Sponsors